History Department (HIS)

 Pyramids, Temples and Towns!
 The Archaeology of Ancient Egypt

 This course is a survey of the archaeology of Ancient Egyptian civilization from an anthropological perspective and examines the Neolithic through Roman periods, ca. 5000 BC - AD 285.
-In this course, we will investigate the rise and development of Egyptian culture by examining selected archaeological sites and the material remains left behind by the ancient Egyptians.
-Using these materials, we will address specific topics of Ancient Egyptian civilization including the formation of the centralized state, sacred vs secular space, royal and private mortuary practices, urbanism, religion, roles of women in society, everyday life, history of Egyptian archaeology, recent discoveries, and future directions in the archaeology of Egypt.
+In this course, students investigate the rise and development of Egyptian culture by examining selected archaeological sites and the material remains left behind by the ancient Egyptians.
+Using these materials, students address specific topics of Ancient Egyptian civilization including the formation of the centralized state, sacred vs. secular space, royal and private mortuary practices, urbanism, religion, roles of women in society, everyday life, history of Egyptian archaeology, recent discoveries, and future directions in the archaeology of Egypt.
 (Cross-listed with ARC/HIS; may only earn credit in one department.)
 Offered Every Third Semester.

 HIS 300 Cr.1-3